noidexe/Enjin-Coin-Documentation/docs/wallet_quickstart.md

 3. Enter a name for the wallet you want to watch. i.e. Item Vault.
 4. Enter the ETH address of the daemon wallet.

+Now you can see the contents of the wallet daemon, but you can't actually use the mobile app to sign any transactions, since the private keys reside with the daemon itself.

 ## Next steps

 If you are using Unity, head over to the [Unity Guide](./unity.md).

-If you are not using Unity, check out the [Trusted Platform Guide](./cloud.platform.md)
+If you are not using Unity, check out the [Trusted Platform Guide](./cloud_platform.md)